sdpmas/Scotch/workings.md

 ---
-title: How does Scotch works?
+title: How does Scotch work?
 permalink: workings
 key: docs-workings
 ---